-Survey Timeline: Some pre-survey screening is done in late March to identify farm operators to be contacted.
+Survey Timeline: Pre-survey screening is done in late March to identify farm operators to be contacted.
 Data collection is conducted from the end of May through mid-June.
 The reference date for the June Area Survey is June 1.
 Regional Field Offices (RFOs) conduct editing and analysis from June to mid-July.
 Once editing is complete, the data are summarized.
-Following summarization, RFOs review the survey results and submit State-level recommendations to NASS headquarters.
-A National review is completed and National estimates are established.
+Following summarization, RFOs review the survey results and submit State-level recommendations to NASS headquarters (HQ).
+A National review is completed by NASS HQ Staff and National estimates are established.
 The farms and land in farms estimates are published annually in mid-February.